mohadeseh-atyabi/HW2/README.md

 "# HW2"
+In this project we want to simulate a faculty.
 This is a project that has several classes.
+They are: student, labboratory, academic department and faculty.
 Firt class is Student.
 It stores information about each student such as firstname , lastname, ID and grade.
 Second class is Lab.
 It is a laboratory that can have several students.
 Each laboratory has a day and capacity.
 The number of students in lab can not be more than it's capacity.